practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05d - TypeScript on Bun and Deno runtimes/README.md

 $
 ```

-With about 43 milliseconds, the execution time of the standalone executable is a little bit faster.
+With about 43 milliseconds, the execution time of the standalone executable is a little bit faster compared to the _$ deno run_ command with around 45 milliseconds.

 It's file size is big with 92,477,439 bytes.